UBC-OpenRobotics/PoseRecognition/README.md

 Cd into where you've cloned the repository.
 The pose estimation script is a modified version of Nick's object tracker.
 By default, the script will take webcam footage as an input.
 Once it detects a person, it will crop out the bounding box as a separate image and perform pose prediction.
 Including an optional argument "--image" will instead use any images in the 'IMAGES' folder.
-Before running the script, ensure you have a directory "output_images" in the repo.
+The optional argument "--video" will look in the 'IMAGES' folder for a video named "input_vid" and it will take individual frames and do the pose estimation on them.
+Change the "frame_skip" variable on line 41 to change how many frames it will skip before each estimate.
+Before running the script, ensure you have a directory called "output_images" in the repo.
 ```
 python3 object_tracker.py
 python3 object_tracker.py --image
+python3 object_tracker.py --video
 ```
 The script runs and crops images correctly and labels with decent accuracy.
 The only issue is with blurry images.